glinchflash/Parallax-challenge/README.md

   -> created another gif for the obstacles
   - [ ] make obstacle and character able to collide
     - [ ] research on how to do this
+- [x] add start button
+  - [x] add start button
+  - [x] layer it before the game scene
+  - [x] link it in js and make start screne disappear on click of button
+  - [x] remove animation in css and add it on button click in js
 - [ ] add points system
 - [ ] add more obstacles
 - [ ] general styling (change images f.e.)